 TerraStor aims to take excess energy off-grid when electricity is in low demand and less expensive.
 This energy runs a giant air compressor at the top of a salt cavern.
 The salt cavern stores the air below the ground.
 Later in the day, at peak energy usage, the air is released to turn a turbine and generate power.
 Power generated can be sold at a premium because of the high demand.
 The heat generated by the compressor is stored in pressurized water tanks to maintain efficiency.

 “If we are truly trying to get away from oil and gas, there are huge projects that need to be done around the world,” Button said.
 “Our thought is that you need to work with nature to do this.”

 Button and his co-founder Matthew Ciardiello were working on a challenging petroleum engineering project when they found information about previous compressed air storage projects completed in Germany and Alabama decades ago.

 “They stopped developing those projects because the need wasn’t there with the combined cycle natural gas plants,” Button said.

 As solar and wind farms continue to expand in the U.S., the need for this type of project has finally emerged.

 “You don’t have control over when the sun shines or the wind blows,” Button said.
-“These projects are designed to do is to be paired with wind or solar to time shift the energy to when it is needed.”
+“These projects are designed to be paired with wind or solar to time shift the energy to when it is needed.”

 TerraStor has entered its first bid on a request for proposals for a project in Arizona.
 That project would produce 256 megawatts of energy, enough to power roughly 75,000 homes during the year.